Zero6992/chatGPT-discord-bot/README.md

 > I use `Xvfb` to emulate a desktop environment.
 It should automatically get the cf_clearance given no captcha

-1. Build the Docker image `docker build -t chatgpt-discord-bot --platform linux/amd64 .`
+1. Build the Docker image `docker build -t chatgpt-discord-bot .`
-2. Run the Docker container  `docker run --platform linux/amd64 -d chatgpt-discord-bot`
+2. Run the Docker container  `docker run -d chatgpt-discord-bot`

    ### Stop the bot: